ElCapitanSalinas/vivvidero/houses/README.md

 ###### File management
-On this kind of files you'll see the information about the files inside.
+On this kind of files you'll see the information about the files inside the folder.

 ## Houses